Teacher unions fight to keep clout with Democrats

 In 2008 the California Federation of Teachers - the smaller of the two state unions, with 75,000 members - even reached across state lines to mobilize Democrats in swing states such as Nevada, said Joshua Pechthalt, the union president.
 He said the email protesting the Obama campaign's choice of spokeswoman was intended to remind the party that unions' support is valuable - and to warn it not to take them for granted.

-"We were trying to raise the point that, hey, we want to be involved, but put someone else who is not going to raise a red flag for our members," Pechthalt said.
+"We were trying to raise the point that, hey, we want to be involved, but put someone else [in that post] who is not going to raise a red flag for our members," Pechthalt said.

 The Obama spokeswoman, Linda Serrato, declined to comment, but she remains on the job, and the campaign has indicated it's sticking with her.